NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Accessing_Built-in_Help.md

 ### Root menu

-The GDC Data Transfer Tool displays the following help menu when executed without any arguments.
+The GDC Data Transfer Tool displays the following output when executed without any arguments.

 ```Shell
 gdc-client